-1996 was an eventful year for historic preservation in Roslyn, Restoration of two privately owned buildings began.
-The Valentine-Losee House, 117 East Broadway was acquired by Peggy N. Gerry in December 1995.
+1996 was an eventful year for historic preservation in Roslyn.
+Restoration of two privately owned buildings began.
+The Valentine-Losee House, 117 East Broadway was acquired by Peggy N. Gerry December 1995.
 The house was built by William Valentine ca. 1743-45.
-Restoration started January 1996.
 The restoration and addition were planned by Guy Ladd Frost, A.I.A. and John Stevens, Architectural Historian.
 A complete history and architectural description is contained in the 1996-1997 tour guide.
-In October 1996 property located at 161 East Broadway, was conveyed to Mr. and Mrs. Terry Morabito.
-The house on this site, ca. 1845-50 is attributed to John Craft, a local carpenter in the mid 19th Century.
-Renovation, primarily upgrading basic services has begun.
-A 1950s style front door has been replaced with a more stylistically appropriate door from the Roslyn Landmark Society's stockpile.
+In October property located at 161 Broadway was conveyed to Mr. and Mrs. Terry Morabito.
+The house ca. 1845-50 is attributed to John Craft, a local carpenter in the mid 19th Century.
+Renovation, primarily upgrading basic services was completed in 1999.